 Handling chroma related syntax elements in APS when ChromaArrayType is equal to 0

-Define a constraint in PH, not in APS, such that the value of scaling_list_chroma_present_flag to be equal to 0 when the value of ChromaArrayType is equal to 0.
-Similarly, do the same for al_chroma_filter_signal_flag, alf_cc_cb_filter_signal_flag, alf_cc_cr_filter_signal_flag, and lmcs_delta_abs_crs (JVET-R0074)
+To avoid having APS semantics depend on the SPS, move the constraints from the APS semantics to the PH and SH semantics of the relevant APS ID, in, such that the value of scaling_list_chroma_present_flag shall be equal to 0 when the value of ChromaArrayType is equal to 0.

+It is also proposed to similarly move the constraint for alf_chroma_filter_signal_flag, alf_cc_cb_filter_signal_flag, alf_cc_cr_filter_signal_flag, and add a similar constraint for lmcs_delta_abs_crs (JVET-R0074).

-Remark: this is asserted to remove APS to SPS dependency in the semantics
+This is asserted to remove APS-to-SPS dependency in the semantics.

+This is related to parts of contribution JVET-R0232.

+It was asked whether there is really a problem with constraining APS content based on the SPS content.
+It was commented that this is probably not desirable, although only an editorial matter.

+The contribution proposes a constraint move for the scaling list and ALF (purely editorial), and adding a constraint for LMCS.

+LMCS contains only two variables (three bits) relevant to chroma.
+ALF contains only three flags relevant to chroma.

+There was a comment about this approach forcing crs_offset not to be 0.

+It was commented that the constraints are not really necessary, as the presence of the chroma data in the APS is not necessarily harmful (although we have been trying to avoid sending irrelevant chroma syntax).

-Add flags (i.e., alf_chroma_present_flag and lmcs_chroma_present_flag) and constraint them to be equal to 0 when ChromaArrayType is equal to 0 (JVET-R0177 proposal 1)
+Add flags (i.e., alf_chroma_present_flag and lmcs_chroma_present_flag) to the APS and constraint them to be equal to 0 when ChromaArrayType is equal to 0 (JVET-R0177 proposal 1)

+The LMCS part of this is related to part of contribution JVET-R0232.

-Add a flag in APS (i.e., aps_chroma_present_flag) and use this flag to condition the presence of chroma presence flags in the APS.
-(JVET-R0177 proposal 2)
+Repurpose the chroma scaling list presence flag in the APS (i.e., aps_chroma_present_flag) and use this flag to condition the presence of chroma presence flags in the APS.
+(JVET-R0177 proposal 2 and JVET-R0301)

+The difference between “b” and “c” is basically only editorial.

+Revisit for further discussion.

+[Stopped here Thursday 9 April at approximately 0115 UTC.]

 Change the constraint on APS NAL units to have the same content within a picture unit to apply within a subpicture (JVET-R0149 proposal 1)